All Episodes

 But for me, it's so important.

-It's one of the reasons I love coming on speaking to you, speaking to Fox, is because I want Americans to see how badly we failed.
+It's one of the reasons I love coming on, speaking to you, speaking to Fox, is because I want Americans to see how badly we failed.

 I want Americans to see that open borders is not the answer.

-I want Americans to see that liberals and their sympathy actually ends up with people outside our houses of Parliament, in our subways, on our buses, blowing people up, stabbing them, slaughtering them.
+I want Americans to see that liberals and their sympathy actually ends up with people outside our houses of parliament, in our subways, on our buses, blowing people up, stabbing them, slaughtering them.

 America.

-Katie, I gotta let you go.
+Katie, I got to let you go.

 All right, we'll have you back next week.